Oscarlind/Oscarlind.github.io/_posts/2021-09-14-OpenShift-Resource-Handling.md

 4. Minimum values we are allowed to specify in our deployment
 5. The object we are referring to.
 Can be a Container or Pod.

 Once we have configured a LimitRange with default values, we have also made it possible to deploy applications without specifying Requests and or Limits.
-What happens is that the default values will be applied at startup.
+What happens is that the default values will be applied at the time of deployment.

 ### Configuring LimitRanges